rbanffy/3270font/README.md

 This font was built with FontForge.
 You'll need it if you want to generate fonts for your platform.
 On most civilized operating systems, you can simply `apt-get install fontforge`, `yum install fontforge` or even `port install fontforge`.
 On others, you may need to grab your copy from http://fontforge.org/.
 I encourage you to drop by and read the tutorials.

-TTF and OTF versions are in the downloads section of the repo for those who would just like to use them.
+Adobe Type 1, TTF and OTF versions are in the downloads section of the repo for those who would just like to use them.

 Generating derived files
 ---------------------

-The script `generate_derived.pe` calls FontForge and generates OTF and TTF versions of the base font, as well as a slightly more condensed .sfd file with the base font narrowed to 488 units, with no glyph rescaling and its corresponding TTF and OTF versions.
+The script `generate_derived.pe` calls FontForge and generates PostScript, OTF and TTF versions of the base font, as well as a slightly more condensed .sfd file with the base font narrowed to 488 units, with no glyph rescaling and its corresponding PostScript TTF and OTF versions.

 Contributing
 ------------